Catel/Catel.Docs/src/vnext/catel-mvvm/commands-events/application-wide-commands.md

 # CommandManager and command containers (Application-wide commands)

 Most commands are registered per view and available per view model.
-Some commands (such as commands on a *Ribbon* or *Toolbar*) are application-wide.
-Catel supports both types, and this part of the documentation explains how to use the *ICommandManager* to work with application-wide commands such as *Refresh* with a key bound to *F5*.
+Some commands (such as commands on a `Ribbon` or `Toolbar`) are application-wide.
+Catel supports both types, and this part of the documentation explains how to use the `ICommandManager` to work with application-wide commands such as `Refresh` with a key bound to `F5`.

 ## CommandManager

 There is no generic way to specify application-wide commands in XAML platforms.
 To overcome this issue, Catel introduces the *CommandManager*.
 This manager allows to create commands which are hosted by the *CommandManager*.
 The commands on the command manager can be created with input gestures.
 Once a view model wants to hook into a specific command, it only has to register the view model command with the application-wide command.

+@alert important
 Note that application-wide commands by default are only available on the main window of an application.
 To support this on other windows, add the following code in the constructor of a window:

 ```